 Flu shots are available to Atlanta Allergy & Asthma patients at all 18 locations.
-Although the influenza vaccine is recommended for most children and adults, it is especially important that our patients with asthma and chronic sinusitis receive their yearly flu shot.
+Although the influenza vaccine is recommended for most children and adults, it is especially important that our patients with asthma, chronic sinusitis, and immunodeficiency receive their yearly flu shot.
 Patients between the ages of 6 months and 65 years should visit their Atlanta Allergy & Asthma office to receive the 2021/2022 influenza vaccine.
 (It is recommended that patients over the age of 65 receive the high-dose influenza vaccine which AA&A does not administer.
 Please visit your primary care physician or local pharmacy.)

 If you have not been seen recently, now is a great time to schedule an appointment with your Atlanta Allergy provider.
 The better your baseline health going into this season, the better you will be able to fight any infections that come your way.
 Schedule an in-office or telehealth visit.

 * Please note that some insurance plans may not cover the influenza vaccine if received in our office.
 You may prefer to visit your primary care practice for this year’s flu vaccine.
 Please check coverage of your specific insurance plan.
 If your insurance does not cover, and you receive the vaccine from AA&A, you will be required to pay the out-of-pocket expense.